Former Television Picture Editor

 I was raised in Southern California, Long Beach to be exact.
 It was a great city to grow up in.
-Not too big and the schools were wonderful then.
+It was not too big and the schools were wonderful then.
 My family was borderline middle class.
-Mom, through her tennis, hanged out with the rich at the tennis club.
+Mom, through her tennis, hung out with the rich at the tennis club.
 But Kraft Macaroni and Cheese was our staple.

-I worked my way through editing, beginning as an apprentice, then assistant editor and part time animation editor.
-When the company was attacked by corporate raiders, I received an offer to work on “Magnum PI" over at Universal Studios.
+I worked my way through editing, beginning as an apprentice, and then assistant editor and part-time animation editor.
+When corporate raiders attacked the company, I received an offer to work on “Magnum PI" over at Universal Studios.
 I took it.

 My career as an editor bloomed when I moved over to comedy editing.
-I was one of the editors on “Seinfeld."
-I was always working, but I never considered myself an A List Editor.
+I was one of the editors of “Seinfeld."
+I was always working, but I never considered myself an A-List Editor.

-Even though I did not serve in the Military, my passion is making documentaries that supports our servicemen and women, highlighting their struggles with PTSD, traumatic brain injuries, and the unexceptionable high rate of veteran suicidal rates.
+Even though I did not serve in the Military, my passion is making documentaries that support our servicemen and women, highlighting their struggles with PTSD, traumatic brain injuries, and the unexceptionably high rate of veteran suicide rates.